Nicolai Flø: Vendsyssel FF

 On 12 June 2016, Flø joined Vendsyssel FF on a two-year deal.
 Flø made his professional first-team debut on 24 July 2016, starting in a 1-0 home defeat against HB Køge.
 Afterwards, he stated that he wanted to play as a starter, and that he regarded the competition with fellow Vendsyssel-goalkeeper, Simon Enevoldsen as "healthy".

 On 20 February 2018, Flø signed a new contract with Vendsyssel, keeping him at the club until 2020.
 At the end of the 2017-18 season, Flø and Vendsyssel FF reached promotion to the Danish Superliga after reaching third place during regular season and beating Lyngby Boldklub over two matches in a direct battle for a spot in the Superliga.
 On 27 May 2018, in the second and final match against Lyngby, Flø saved a penalty by Herolind Shala in a match that ended in a 3-1 win for Vendsyssel.
 Thereby, Vendsyssel FF secured promotion to the Superliga for the first time in the history of the club.

 Sønderjyske

 On 13 August 2020, Flø moved to Sønderjyske on a free transfer, signing a two-year deal.

+On 9 December 2025, Flø extended his contract with Sønderjyske until 30 June 2029.